 The Council is the accountable body for LLEP.
-The City Mayor and 2 senior officers from the council sit on various boards, along with representatives from Leicestershire County Council, Leicestershire district councils, the private sector, voluntary sector, government and education sector.
+A member of the Council and 2 senior officers from the council sit on various boards, along with representatives from Leicestershire County Council, Leicestershire district councils, the private sector, voluntary sector, government and education sector.

-The Council made total payments of £0.3m to the LLEP, primarily in the form of interest payments due on the balances that the Council holds on their behalf.
-In addition £4.9m was received, £4.7m from the LLEP relates to capital grants and £0.2m for the provision of services.
+The Council made total payments of £0.2m to the LLEP, in the form of contributions and interest payments due on the balances that the Council holds on their behalf.
+In addition £14.3m was received, £14.1m from the LLEP relates to grants and £0.2m for the provision of services.
 These are not included in the related party transactions above.

-At 31st March 2020 the council held a balance of £19.6m on behalf of the LLEP.
+At 31st March 2021 the council held a balance of £18.2m on behalf of the LLEP.

-Note 38 Capital Expenditure and Capital Financing
+Note 37 Capital Expenditure and Capital Financing